 - 1. Cosmetic Procedures.
-See the definition in Section 14, Glossary.
-Examples include: - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple. - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherapy treatment of veins. - Hair removal or replacement by any means. - Treatments for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Skin abrasion procedures performed as a treatment for acne. - Treatments for hair loss.

-- Varicose vein treatment of the lower extremities, when it is considered cosmetic. - 2.
+See the definition in Section 15, Glossary.
+Examples include: - Liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple.
+This exclusion does not apply to liposuction for which Benefits are provided as described under Reconstructive Procedures in Section 6, Additional Coverage Details. - Pharmacological regimens, nutritional procedures or treatments. - Scar or tattoo removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherapy treatment of veins. - Hair removal or replacement by any means. - Treatments for skin wrinkles or any treatment to improve the appearance of the skin. - Treatment for spider veins. - Skin abrasion procedures performed as a treatment for acne. - Treatments for hair loss. - Varicose vein treatment of the lower extremities, when it is considered cosmetic. - 2.
 Replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
 Note: Replacement of an existing breast implant is considered reconstructive if the initial breast implant followed mastectomy.
 See Reconstructive Procedures in Section 6, Additional Coverage Details. - 3.
 Physical conditioning programs such as athletic training, body-building, exercise, fitness, flexibility, health club memberships and programs, spa treatments and diversion or general motivation. - 4.
 Weight loss programs whether or not they are under medical supervision or for medical reasons, even if for morbid obesity. - 5.
 Wigs and other scalp hair prosthesis regardless of the reason for the hair loss. - 6.
 Treatment of benign gynecomastia (abnormal breast enlargement in males).